ahazem/ruby-conf-18-notes/day-2/cache-is-king-get-the-most-bang-for-your-buck-from-ruby.md

-Cache is King: Get the Most Bang for Your Buck From Ruby Molly Struve
+## Cache is King: Get the Most Bang for Your Buck From Ruby

+Molly Struve ([@molly_struve](https://twitter.com/molly_struve))<br />Track: [Make It Faster](https://rubyconf.org/program#track-make-it-faster)

 ### Intro

 Went in a few minutes late.

-Gives a life example of caching.
+Gives a life example of caching:

+Asks one of the audience about his name, he replies.
+Now she knows his name (it is cached).
+Goes on with

 Talks about her company.

 ### Notes